bevy-interstellar/bevy_cube_sphere/README.md

 ## License

-This project is Apache License Version 2.0 and MIT License dual licensed.
+This project is under MIT License and Apache 2.0.

 ## Reference